rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Will render the HTML part using the <tt>my_layout.html.erb</tt> file and the text part with the usual <tt>user_mailer.text.erb</tt> file if it exists.
+Will render the HTML part using the `my_layout.html.erb` file and the text part with the usual `user_mailer.text.erb` file if it exists.

 ### Generating URLs in Action Mailer Views

-URLs can be generated in mailer views using +url_for+ or named routes.
+URLs can be generated in mailer views using `url_for` or named routes.

-Unlike controllers, the mailer instance doesn't have any context about the incoming request so you'll need to provide the +:host+, +:controller+, and +:action+:
+Unlike controllers, the mailer instance doesn't have any context about the incoming request so you'll need to provide the `:host`, `:controller`, and `:action`:

 ```erb
 <%= url_for(:host => "example.com",